jadran/TweetPostWidget/README.md

 For this plugin to work you need to configure Twitter and Bit.ly from your side:
-And your site(posts) has to have twitter metatags, adding twitter meta is out of the scope here, google it.
+And your site has to have twitter metatags, adding twitter meta is out of the scope here, google it.

 "twitter:title"
 "twitter:image:src"